 The office includes biophilic design strategies, which utilize natural elements to reduce stress and increase air quality, stringent water quality standards, and a lighting system developed to improve productivity by helping to regulate physiological processes, or circadian rhythms.
 ASID was designed to the WELL Building Standard, a certification administered by the International WELL Building Institute.

-“We were able to incorporate Armstrong TOTAL ACOUSTICS high-performance ceiling tiles to showcase building products’ ability to deliver NAC and CAC dampening attributes in a flexible and cost-efficient design,” said David Cordell at Perkins + Will’s Washington, D.C. office.
+“We were able to incorporate Armstrong TOTAL ACOUSTICS high-performance ceiling tiles to showcase building products’ ability to deliver NRC and CAC attributes in a flexible and cost-efficient design,” said David Cordell at Perkins+Will’s Washington, D.C. office.
 “The new ASID Headquarters is leading the way in creating a workplace that is both good for the environment and good for people,” he added.
-Armstrong ULTIMA and OPTIMA panels from the Sustain portfolio offered both the performance and sustainable characteristics needed to help the project achieve its high ratings in both environmental and wellness design.
+Armstrong ULTIMA and OPTIMA panels from the SUSTAIN portfolio offered both the performance and sustainable characteristics needed to help the project achieve its high ratings in both environmental and wellness design.